 - As the money rolls out, the calls will come in so be prepared by researching legitimate charities.
-Lists can be found online – search by state, by attorney general, through the IRS and via GuideStar—to ensure your money is going to a real organization.
+Lists can be found online – search by state, by the attorney general, through the IRS, and via GuideStar—to ensure your money is going to a real organization.

-- Avoid donating to organizations promoting services, cures, and medications to prevent or treat COVID-19 and never donate via cash, gift cars, wire transfer or prepaid money card.
+- Avoid donating to organizations promoting services, cures, and medications to prevent or treat COVID-19 and never donate via cash, gift cards, wire transfer, or prepaid money card.

 - Delete any emails claiming to be from the federal Center for Disease Control and Prevention or other expert sources that want to exchange donations for information.
 Legitimate information is always free from the CDC and they are not requesting money for it.

 You can open doors and have an open mind, but should you open your wallet?